svenpetermanec/tasknest/README.md

 ## tasknest-backend

->[Nest](https://github.com/nestjs/nest) application for managing task.
+>[Nest](https://github.com/nestjs/nest) application for managing tasks.
 Uses PostgreSQL as a database and TypeORM for mapping.

 ## Installation